 “Noble” can mean many things: doing good in the world, solving something no one’s solved before, making something that inspires pride, or boldly going into the unknown.

-We chose “Noble” for the sake of the acronym.
-But we use it to mean: make it matter.
 Call it “noble,” “bold,” or “purposeful” – the point is: it has to matter to someone.

 ✅ What HUMAN goals unlock